Frequently asked Questions About Death

 Physical death is Predestined, Spiritual death is a result of Sin

-(1 Corinthians 15:21) is usually argued in conjunction with (Romans 6:23) which states the wages of sin is death and until sin entered the world through Adam, death was not part of the human equation.
-This, however, is actually contrary to the reading of (Genesis 3:22) and (Hebrews 9:27).
+(1 Corinthians 15:21) is usually argued in conjunction with (Romans 6:23) which states the wage of sin is death and until sin entered the world through Adam, death was not part of the human equation.
+This, however, is contrary to the reading of (Genesis 3:22) and (Hebrews 9:27).

 From the start, death was always a built-in part of man’s makeup (Heb 9:27).
 Two other verses make this fact evident;